parchlinuxB/namban/README.md

-# NS MAN
+# NAMBAN

 A simple gui tool for set dns settings based on GTK4, related to [parchlinux project](https://github.com/parchlinux/)

 ## run

-It doesn't contain any release yet, for try it you may use a develop environment
+It doesn't released in any repository yet, for try it you may use archlinux pkgbuild in package/archlinux or use a develop environment

 ## develop environment